 #2.
 AWS Lambda: Since most of the compute work is focused on the 60 lines of code that two of our Lambda function executes, this is where I was expecting huge costing.
 However, it isn’t.
 Here we have 2 Lambda functions with 256 MB compute memory, serving 2 million requests/month.

 Lambda function 1 executes at 400 ms and Lambda function 2 executes at 500 ms. The total cost will be Lambda Function 1 ($0.20) + Lambda Function 2 ($0.20) = $0.40

 #3.
-DynamoDB: The DynamoDB pricing includes permanent free tier up to 25 write units and 25 read units.
+DynamoDB: The DynamoDB pricing includes a permanent free tier of up to 25 write units and 25 read units.
 This means we don’t have any charges for that.
-The only cost that we will have to incur is of 1 GB Dataset with strong data consistency.
+We will have to incur the only cost of 1 GB Dataset with strong data consistency.
 Hence, the overall cost will be $2.81

 #5.
 CloudWatch Logs: The CloudWatch costs for the service coming from logs being sent to CloudWatch Logs and the storage of these logs.
 These logs are generated by the AWS Lambda function execution and by API Gateway execution.
 You can control how much logs you need to generate from AWS Lambda and hence optimize accordingly.

 Our demo app ingests 200 MB of data everyday which is monitored over 3 parameters with archival of logs.
 All this comes down to 3 GB * $0.50 = $1.5 Plus, storage cost of $0.03/GB = $0.09 Hence, total cost = $1.59

 This all comes down to a monthly cost of $50.14 approximately.
 The striking thing that we observed is that there are more than just CPU & RAM.
 For most of the people opting for serverless, the major cost drivers would not be AWS Lambda but API Requests, storage, and network transfers.